wizard04wsu/URI_Parsing/README.md

 - IPvFuture literal address formats
 - obsolete syntaxes

 This is a JavaScript module.
-It can be imported into your script like so: `import URI, {URIError, isDNSDomain, removeDotSegments} from "uri_parsing.mjs"`
+It can be imported into your script like so: `import URI, {URIError, defineStringPrimitive, isDNSDomain, parseMailbox} from "uri_parsing.mjs"`

 [Try it on JSFiddle](https://jsfiddle.net/wizard04/896dmhga/)